OverviewCovid-19 - Course Impact Statement

 - Approaches to teaching and learning facilitation (e.g. Problem-Based Learning; experiential learning; evidence-based learning, etc).

 - Mass-instruction techniques (e.g. lectures, presentations, electronic resources).

 - Individualised-learning techniques (e.g. one-to-one teaching; directed study; self-directed study; individual assignments and projects).

 - Group-learning techniques (e.g. class discussions, seminars, role play, simulation exercises; the synchronous and non-synchronous virtual classroom).

 How will I be assessed?

-This assessment demonstrates how your espoused theory is integrated into your teaching and learning practice.
+This assessment demonstrates how theory is integrated into your teaching and learning practice.
 Drawing on the principles of patchwork text, the assignment is a portfolio of 3 Teaching & Learning sessions/activities developed using particular teaching approaches/methods/techniques/resources.
-The critical and reflective commentary will demonstrate, with reference to scholarly literature, how this design supports student learning, with especial consideration of student-centred learning.
+The critical and reflective commentary will demonstrate, with reference to scholarly literature, how this design supports student learning, with consideration of student-centred learning.

 Drawing on, and with reference to their experience of the online discussion board for this course, participants will produce a critical and constructive evaluation and reflection on the usefulness of online discussion as a teaching & learning methodology.

 There is also an expectation that students will contribute to a minimum of 70% of the online discussion activities.

 1. Critically evaluate and determine the effectiveness of a range of teaching and learning facilitation techniques, with reference to achieving student-focused learning.